Ductless Heat Pump

 What is a Ductless Heat Pump?

-A ductless heat pump is an efficient and convenient way for homeowners who don’t have ductwork to heat and cool their home.
+A ductless heat pump, also called a mini-split heat pump, is an efficient and convenient way for homeowners who don’t have ductwork to heat and cool their home.
 Unlike central air conditioning systems, which feed air through a system of ducts and vents, ductless systems are installed directly in the room they’re intended to heat or cool.

 How a ductless heat pump cools

 The ductless heat pump cooling process is similar to how mini split air conditioning